 Redeem American AAdvantage Miles For Gift Cards

 However, this may not be a great utilization of your miles.
-Gift card redemptions get an average cent per point value of just 0.4 cents per point, so you’re far better off redeeming for a short-haul award ticket or magazine subscription.
+Gift card redemptions get an average cent per point value of just 0.4 cents per point, so you’re far better off redeeming for a short-haul award ticket.